School-based Curriculum Development in the Primary Schools

 - On-site support services

-Based on the annual questionnaire surveys administered to all teachers receiving our services in the past five years (from 2006-2011), the satisfaction rating has increased from 4.22 to 4.28 in the 5 point scale (5 being the highest rating)
+Based on the annual questionnaire surveys administered to all teachers receiving our services, the satisfaction rating falls between 4.22 to 4.40 in the 5 point scale (5 being the highest rating)

 - Professional development activities